kengz/openai_lab/source/includes/_ALGORITHMS.md

 *- Rich Sutton*

-For further reading on reinforcement learning see [David Silver's lectures](http://www0.cs.ucl.ac.uk/staff/d.silver/web/Teaching.html) and the book, Reinforcement Learning: An Introduction, by Sutton and Barto.
+For further reading on reinforcement learning see [David Silver's lectures](http://www0.cs.ucl.ac.uk/staff/d.silver/web/Teaching.html) and the book, [Reinforcement Learning: An Introduction, by Sutton and Barto](http://people.inf.elte.hu/lorincz/Files/RL_2006/SuttonBook.pdf).

 ## Why are deep neural networks useful for solving RL problems?

 RL problems are characterized by incomplete information.
 The transition probabilities from one state to another given the action taken, for all states and actions are not known.
+Nor is the distribution of the rewards given a state and action.
 So in order to solve problems, RL algorithms involve approximating one or more unknown, typically complex, non linear functions.
 Deep neural networks make good candidates for these function approximators since they excel at approximating complex functions, particularly if the states are characterized by pixel level features.

+For further reading on neural networks see [Neural Networks and Deep Learning](http://neuralnetworksanddeeplearning.com/)

 ## Terminology